teka23/gzr/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/looker-open-source/gzr.
+If you contribute code you will need to sign the Contributor License Agreement.
+The details are in [Contributing](CONTRIBUTING.md).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Google Open Source community code of conduct detailed below.
+This is based upon the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the Gazer project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/looker-open-source/gzr/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Gazer project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## Copyright

-Copyright (c) 2018 Mike DeAngelo for Looker Data Sciences.
-See [MIT License](LICENSE.txt) for further details.
+Copyright (c) 2018 Mike DeAngelo for Google LLC.
+See [Apache2 License](LICENSE.txt) for further details.